-Web Performance Testing Tools – Looking to test the load stress capacity and performance of your web applications?
-Here are ten of the best web performance testing tools to ensure that your application performs even in extreme stress and peak traffic conditions.
+Web Performance Testing Tools – Are you looking to test the load stress capacity and performance of your web applications?
+Here are ten of the best web performance testing tools to ensure your application performs even in extreme stress and peak traffic conditions.

-The tool generates a clear analysis of a web application’s performance and functionality, and it has a dedicated, strong client base.
+The tool clearly analyzes a web application’s performance and functionality and has a dedicated, strong client base.
 It has also won several awards.
 More importantly, it has a pretty attractive pricing and licensing model.

-An open source load testing tool, Apache JMeter is also built on a Java platform.
-Although it is considered mainly as a web performance testing tool, you can also integrate it with the test plan.
-You can create load test and functional test plans as well.
-The tool can be loaded into a network or server in order to assess its performance under various working conditions.
+Apache JMeter, an open-source load testing tool, is built on a Java platform.
+Although it is mainly a web performance testing tool, you can also integrate it with the test plan.
+In addition, you can create a load test and functional test plans as well.
+The tool is loaded into a network or server in order to assess its performance under various working conditions.

 Apache JMeter was first introduced for web application testing, but today it is used for a number of other purposes as well.
-It is particularly useful to test the performance of Java objects, Perl Scripts and Servlets and other resources.
+It is particularly useful to test the performance of Java objects, Perl Scripts Servlets, and other resources.

-The tool can also test the performance of static resources, web dynamic languages like ASP.NET, Java, and PHP, databases, queries, FTP servers and much more.
-It can simulate a heavy load on server groups, individual servers, objects or networks to assess its strength and performance under different types of loads.
-You can use the JMeter to generate a graphical analysis of your web application’s performance or to test your server, object or script behavior under heavy concurrent load.
+The tool can also test the performance of static resources, dynamic Web languages like ASP.NET, Java, and PHP, databases, queries, FTP servers, and much more.
+It can simulate a heavy load on server groups, individual servers, objects, or networks to assess its strength and performance under different loads.
+You can use the JMeter to generate a graphical analysis of your web application’s performance or to test your server, object, or script behavior under heavy concurrent load.

 Apache JMeter can load and test the performance of several types of servers/protocols: